Sunday, 9 December 2018

 - Ann Elizabeth in 1828 married a much older retired Indian Army officer called Henry Huthwaite (assumed to be a relation of Rev. Thomas Beaumont's wife) and lived for a time at Hoveringham not far from Gedling.
 As a youngish widow she moved to Cornwall and married a certain Thomas Guerin, living at Newlyn.
 She ended her days in Brighton in 1883.

-In 1811 or sometime after, Walter went to his brother's house at East Bridgford where he lived until 1841.
-He had married a lady called Caroline Clarkson, perhaps from Nottingham.
-She had relatives in South Carolina to whom she wrote from Bridgford in 1852.
+In 1811 or sometime after, Walter went to his brother's house at East Bridgford where he lived until his death in early 1841.
+He had married a lady called Caroline Clarkson.
+She had relatives in South Carolina to whom she wrote from Bridgford in 1840.
 Walter and Caroline had had one child, Margaret, christened at Almondbury in 1799.
-Caroline as a widow lived with the Elliotts at Gedling for a while and then moved to Buckinghamshire and died in 1861.
-Nothing much is known about Margaret except that she was to get a legacy from Rev. John Walter of Bingham who made his will in 1807.
+Caroline as a widow lived with the Elliotts at Gedling for a while and then moved to Buckinghamshire.
+She died in 1861.
+Margaret was to get a legacy from Rev. John Walter of Bingham who made his will in 1807; it appears she died in 1813.

 This note is compiled from my own research.
 The information comes from a large number of sources.
 As I have combined sources I may well have made some mistakes.